h2oai/datatable/docs/quick-start.rst

 denoting the fourth column and the column ``ColB`` respectively.

-These f-expression support arithmetic operations, various mathematical and aggregate functions.
+These f-expression support arithmetic operations as well as various mathematical and aggregate functions.
 For example, in order to select the values from column ``A`` normalized to range ``[0; 1]`` we can write the following: